 Hobbies

-Outside work, I love spending time with my family, reading, watching sport, seeing friends, drinking tea and walking our dog.
+Outside work, I love spending time with my family, reading, watching sport, seeing friends, drinking tea and walking our dogs.

 More detailed career information about me is available in About Us.
 You can also watch the short video below.